Annual Governance Statement for the Governing Body

 Mr Michael Gudgeon , Mrs Emma Carr , Mrs Sophie Eddleton

 There are many ‘layers’ to the schools Board of Governors and in addition to Committees, the school has a number of identified Link Governors.These Governors have been identified as having an expertise in priority areas and are the ‘link’ between members of the school and the Board of Governors in areas such as Special Educational Needs (SEN), Safeguarding, Premises / Health and Safety, Pupil and Sports Premium.

 Foundation Governors also have a Church link role to support Collective Worship and RE.

 Link governors provide a specific over-view to the Board by reporting their observations and findings.
-Members of the Board regularly visit the school and undertake a programme of class visits and learning walks alongside the Headteacher.
+Members of the Board regularly visit the school and undertake a program of class visits and learning walks alongside the Headteacher.
 Governors are not however responsible for assessing the quality of teaching or undertaking lesson observations.

 The Governors of Settle Primary School and Kikrby Mlham Primary have traditionally had an excellent attendance record.
 To date the school has NEVER had to cancel a Governors’ Meeting due to it not being ‘quorate’ (this is where the number of governors needed are in attendance to ensure that legal decisions etc. can be made at the meeting).

 The work that we have done on our committee and as the full governing body

 The Governing Board has had a particularly busy year, following on from a decision to federate in July 2019.
 In our last Inspection at Settle Primary (Feb 2016) the school was judged to be “good” in all areas and at Kirkby-in-Malhamdale (Feb 2019) it was also judged to be "good" in all inspected areas.